-You’ve decided to sell, but it’s likely there are a few things to do before we can take the photos, prepare all of the marketing materials and get the property listed.
+Now that you've decided to sell your property there are a few things to do before the property listed.

 The entrance hall creates the 2nd ‘first impression’ really, make sure it is the right impression.
 Paint it in a neutral colour if possible, remove any bulky furniture, upgrade the lighting and if you feel it needs some colour, add accessories, a rug or flowers.